ali-d-nasseri/Recommender-System/README.md

 # Recommender-System

-This folder contains all my notes related to Recommender System gathered from different sources
+This folder contains all my research related to Recommender System gathered from different sources such as research papers, books and other educational websites.